AnandDeva86/Airflow-HelloWorld/README.md

 * Creating a DAG
 * Creating Tasks
 * Passing arguments to a task
-* Passing parameter between tasks
+* Passing value between tasks
 * Working with task parameters such as
   * wait_for_downstream
   * depend_on_past
+  * trigger_rule
+* SubDAG
+* Branching DAG
 * Structuring the DAG using dagbag
+* Trigger a DAG from another DAG using `TriggerDagRunOperator`
+* Pass value from a DAG to another DAG
+* Create dependency between DAGs using `ExternalTaskSensor`
 * Testing the DAG
   * DAG validation test
   * DAG definition test

 ### Dependencies